D Lydian Scale

 D Lydian Scale Notes

-The D Lydian mode contains the following notes:
+The D Lydian scale contains the following notes:

 D – E – F♯ – G♯ – A – B – C♯These notes come directly from the A major parent scale, starting on its 4th degree (D).